 World of Warcraft brought MMORPG gaming to the masses.
 Star Citizen is planned to be an MMO Universe so while the games share very little in common they both appeal to the general MMO market.

-Runescape, originally released in 2001, this is the most popular MMORPG on the planet and has been for years.
+Runescape, originally released in 2001, is the most popular MMORPG on the planet and has been for years.
 If MMO games were rated on popularity, this would be the #1 MMO game.